 | Dependents Under 18 | Dependents 18+ | Single | Spouse Without Disability | Spouse With Disability |

-For a single person, the total maximum monthly ODSP payment that combines both allowances is $1,254.
-For couples where both individuals have a disability, the maximum is $2,258.
+For a single person, the total maximum monthly ODSP payment that combines both allowances is $1,408.
+This includes $809 for basic needs and up to $599 for shelter.
+For couples where both individuals have a disability, the maximum combined ODSP payment is $2,370 per month.

 That said, the actual amount each recipient gets is based on their living situation, including: